 A Public Hearing will be scheduled where public testimony will be heard by the City Council.
-Following the conclusion of the Public Hearing, the City Council will confirm the Engineer's Report as submitted or amended and may order the collection of assessments for FY 2015.
+Following the conclusion of the Public Hearing, the City Council may confirm the Engineer's Report as submitted or amended and may order the levy of assessments for the life of the District and collection of the FY 2017 proposed assessments.